Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Decision: Specialist's call.
 Both can work.
 Fixed braces meaningfully cheaper, Invisalign far more discreet.

-Five questions our specialist orthodontists ask at consultation.
+The five questions our specialists ask at consultation.

 1. Can You Wear Aligners 20+ Hours a Day?